ananyadas2607/Alchemix-ai/README.md

 cd ml
 python app.py

-docker-compose up --build

-API Documentation
-Describe your API endpoints or link to API documentation (e.g., Swagger/OpenAPI).
-Example Endpoints

-POST /api/predict - Get ML model predictions
-GET /api/data - Fetch training data
-POST /api/train - Trigger model retraining

 Contributing
 Instructions for potential contributors:

-Fork the repository
+- Fork the repository
-Create a feature branch
+- Create a feature branch
-Commit changes
+- Commit changes
-Push to the branch
+- Push to the branch
-Open a Pull Request
+- Open a Pull Request

 License
 This project is licensed under the MIT License